Lahbab vs DDCR safari, Dubai's open dunes vs the permit-only reserve

 - You came to photograph the Arabian oryx

-- You want a Michelin-style dinner with sommelier wine
+- You want a chef-plated dinner with a licensed bar

-- You travel as a couple and want a 60-guest camp
+- You travel as a couple and want a small camp

 - You're staying inside the desert at Al Maha overnight